antevens/cerlet/README.md

-# CerLet CertMonger Let's Encrypt Helper
+# CerLet is a Certbot plugin and CertMonger Helper

 WORK IN PROGRESS, INCOMPLETE!

-Helper integration to allow certmonger to communicate with the Let's Encrypt CA
+CertLet is both a Certbot plugin to allow IPA (FreeIPA/Redhat Satellite) DNS authentication for authentication of and a Certmonger Helper to allow FreeIPA to use Let's Encrypt certificates.

-This package integrates Certmonger (and by extension FreeIPA/Sattellite) with the Let's Encrypt community Certificate Authority.

-This allows hosts in FreeIPA to automatically get publically trusted certificates for all purposes.
+This allows hosts in FreeIPA to automatically get publically trusted certificates for all purposes and allows hosts to get valid certificates for multiple domain names.

-Due to using DNS based authentication certificates ban be issued for private servers as well as public ones without any service interruptions.
-This also allows certificates to include an alias per principal or any number of host/DNS names.
+Due to using DNS based authentication certificates can be issued for private servers as well as public ones without any service interruptions.
+This also allows certificates to include multiple principals or up to 99 host/DNS names.

+# Probably not valid for CertBot plugin style
-This package includes python libraries which will be installed in the default site-packages directory of your python distribution (or virtualenv) and an entry point script that will be installed under /usr/libexec/certmonger.
+#This package includes python libraries which will be installed in the default
+#site-packages directory of your python distribution (or virtualenv)and an entry
+#point script that will be installed under /usr/libexec/certmonger.

 #Steps to set up a development environment on a Fedora box: